 The sun is now halfway in its lifetime.

-Yes, researches have suggested that the sun was born about 4.57 billion years ago and in another 4.5 to 5 billion years, it will consume all its energy.
+Yes, researchers have suggested that the sun was born about 4.57 billion years ago and in another 5 billion years, it will consume all its energy.

-Well, that is still way beyond a normal person’s lifetime.
+Well, nothing to worry about.
+That is still way beyond a normal person’s lifetime.

 But, as human beings are; we tend to get all and the best out of everything, even when we know that the thing is going to stay for long, as in the case of the sun.
 We want to get the maximum output from our solar panel system so that we can get the most of the sun’s free energy.